MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsCustomBannerText.md

 ```

 ### -Description
-The description that the tenant admin would like to set to identify what this text represents.
+The description that the global admin would like to set to identify what this text represents.

 ```yaml
 Type: String